sergeyklay/clusterium/USAGE.md

    # Or preserve noise points for better cluster quality
    qadst cluster --input data/qa_pairs.csv --keep-noise

+   # Or use leaf cluster selection method for more fine-grained clusters
+   qadst cluster --input data/qa_pairs.csv --cluster-selection-method leaf
    ```
    - The clustering process automatically handles large clusters using recursive HDBSCAN to maintain density-based properties
    - Embeddings are automatically cached for faster processing in subsequent runs (see [Embedding Caching](#embedding-caching))